emqx/cloud-docs/en_US/feature/project.md

 ## Default project

-Deployments of unassociated projects will be grouped under the default deployment
+Deployments of unassociated projects will be grouped under the default deployment.

 ![default_project](./_assets/default_project.png)